Mahi-mahi: Biology

 Mahi-mahi can live for up to five years, although they seldom exceed four.
 Females are usually smaller than males.
 Catches typically are 7 to 13 kg and a meter (3 ft) in length.
 They rarely exceed 15 kg, and mahi-mahi over 18 kg are exceptional.
 Mahi-mahi are among the fastest-growing of fish.
 They spawn in warm ocean currents throughout much of the year, and their young are commonly found in rafts of Sargassum weeds.
 Young mahi-mahi migrate past Malta where they are called lampuki and Sicily where they are known as lampuga or capone; there they are fished using nets and floating mats of palm leaves under which they collect.

 Reproduction

 Males and females are sexually mature in their first year, usually by the age of 4–5 months.
 Spawning can occur at body lengths of 20 cm.
 Females may spawn two to three times per year, and produce between 80,000 and 1,000,000 eggs per event.
 In waters at 28 °C, mahi-mahi larvae are found year-round, with greater numbers detected in spring and fall.

 Mahi-mahi fish are mostly found in the surface water.
 Their flesh is grey-white when raw, cooking to an attractive white with a clean, non-fishy flavour.

 Diet

-Mahi-mahi are carnivorous, feeding on flying fish, crabs, squid, mackerel, and other forage fish.
+Mahi-mahi are carnivorous, feeding on small, pelagic bony fish (such as flying fish, man-o-war fish, sargassum fish, and triggerfish), pelagic larvae of benthic bony fish (such as flying gurnards, triggerfish, pufferfish, and grunts), crabs, other crustaceans, squid, other epipelagic cephalopods, scyphozoans, and juveniles of large, teleost forage fish such as tuna, billfish, jack, mackerel, and other mahi-mahi.
 They have also been known to eat zooplankton.
 To pursue such varied pelagic prey, mahi-mahi are fast swimmers, swimming as fast as 50 kn.